gonwan/toys/test_lucene/readme.md

 ## test lucene
 Demo code from the official lucene project.
-Version 4.7.2 is used to be compatible with Java 6.